AKamieniak/Shunting-yard-Algorithm/README.md

 # Shunting-yard-Algorithm

 ## Technical details:
-- implementation of Shunting-Yard algorithm with use of Reverse Polish Notation (RPN)
+Implementation of Shunting-Yard algorithm with use of Reverse Polish Notation (RPN).

 ### Example of use
 - Input: